Iran’s Revolutionary Guards seize commercial ship in Gulf – U.S. Navy

 [Source: Reuters]

-Iran’s Revolutionary Guards “forcibly seized” a commercial ship in international waters in the Gulf on Thursday and the vessel was possibly involved in smuggling, a U.S. Navy spokesperson said.
+Iran’s Revolutionary Guards “forcibly seized” a commercial ship in international waters in the Gulf and the vessel was possibly involved in smuggling, a U.S. Navy spokesperson said.

 The U.S. Navy had monitored the situation and decided not to make any further response, U.S. 5th Fleet spokesperson Commander Tim Hawkins said.